spautz/react-hibernate/packages/react-router-hibernate/README.md

 [forcing a rerender](https://github.com/reduxjs/react-redux/blob/5402f24db139f7ff01c7f873d136ea7ee3b8d1cb/src/hooks/useSelector.js#L15)
 outside of the normal render cycle by changing local state -- so suppressing the normal render cycle is not enough.

-In most cases this is fine -- inactive subtrees still use minimal resources -- but if the component itself performs a lot of work and has an expensive render then you may want to avoid running it at all.
+In most cases this is fine -- inactive subtrees still use minimal resources -- but if the component render is slow or has side effects then you may want to avoid running it at all.

-You can do this by replacing the contexts for inactive subtrees via `WrapperComponent`.
-For example, you can suppress all redux-related updates by providing a new store whose contents are frozen at whatever moment the subtree became inactive.
-This library includes a `PauseableReduxContainer` which does exactly that.

-This will cause one extra render cycle when a component becomes inactive (since the context values it receives will not strictly equal what it received before) but with memoization you can skip most of the work.

-Read more: [@TODO: move most of this section to docs]
+You can do that by setting a `WrapperComponent` which halts context updates.
+[`React-Pauseable-Containers`](../react-pauseable-containers) was created for this: you can use its components directly, compose them together to make your `WrapperComponent`, or follow the examples to make your own from scratch.

 ## Roadmap

 - [x] Proof of concept
 - [x] Project scaffolding
 - [x] Core functionality
-- [ ] Tests (in progress)
+- [x] Tests
 - [x] Demos
 - [x] Monorepo
-- [ ] Initial release
+- [x] Initial release
-- [ ] Explore: `useHibernatingEffect` hook (successfully prototyped)
+- [ ] Add `useHibernatingEffect` hook (successfully prototyped)
-- [ ] Explore: `maxCacheTime` override per-route (successfully prototyped)
+- [ ] Add `maxCacheTime` override per-route (successfully prototyped)
 - [ ] Explore: Options to better control which/when to add a subtree
 - [ ] Explore: React-Router v6

 #### Known Issues

-"Cannot update a component from inside the function body of a different component" warning in React 16.13
+"Cannot update a component from inside the function body of a different component" warning in React 16.13+

 - This will be addressed as part of supporting React-Router v6, when subtree activation will need to be done via a component instead of a callback.